 Joli Vin imports

-Julien’s Morgon cuvée originates from two separate parcels of equal surface area, one located in the southwest facing slope lieu-dit of “Corcelette” and the other at the edge of the Morgon/Régnié line, in the parcel named “Oeillat.”
-Both parcels were planted in the 1960s and are composed of decomposing granitic topsoil, what is called locally as roche pourrie or rotted rock, over clay base 2 meters below, lending heft and structure to the wine.
+Julien’s Morgon cuvée originates from two separate parcels of equal surface area, one located in the southwest facing slope lieux-dit (named parcel) of Corcelette and the other oriented toward the south called Les Charmes.
+Both parcels were planted in the 1960s and are composed of decomposing granitic topsoil, what is called locally as roche pourrie or rotted rock, over clay base two meters below, lending heft and structure to the wine.

 RégniéJulien’s Régnié and Morgon parcel’s lie adjacent to one another in the south facing parcel named “Oeillat.”
 The vines were planted around 1965…

 FleurieAt almost 500 m in elevation and at the upper edge of Beaujolais’ wine growing range, the southern oriented, steeply pitched parcel of “Niagara” is the source of Julien's Fleurie cuvée.